-The Board's primary responsibility is to the members of the company to maintain the company's success.
-It participates in the development of the strategic plan and has authority for its approval.
+The Board's primary responsibility is to the members of the company to maintain the company's success and ensure compliance.
+It approves the strategic direction for the company, participates in the development of the strategic plan and has authority for its approval.
 It also approves the annual budget and has responsibility for the appointment, remuneration and performance appraisal of the Chief Executive Officer.
 The Board delegates responsibility for the management of the company to the Chief Executive Officer and Senior Management.

-The Board generally meets on a monthly basis and conducts an annual evaluation of its own performance and that of individual Directors.
+The Board generally meets on a monthly basis and conducts an annual evaluation of its performance and that of individual Directors.
 An allowance is made for professional development of all Directors and, to assist the Board in the execution of its responsibilities, the Board has established committees as noted below.